Stories on Ecology, Kinship and Sciences

-Events will take place in person at La Loge (Brussels, upon reservation) and will be broadcasted via live streaming (in free access, without reservation) on the following platforms:
+Events took place in person at La Loge (Brussels, upon reservation) and were broadcasted via live streaming (in free access, without reservation).

-Goethe-Institut Brussels and La Loge present Constellations for futures, a three-day discursive programme of lectures, film screenings, and artistic performances at the intersection of ecology, community, and science.
+Goethe-Institut Brussels and La Loge presented Constellations for futures, a three-day discursive programme of lectures, film screenings, and artistic performances at the intersection of ecology, community, and science.

-This multidisciplinary program—which interweaves science and fictional narratives, real and speculative facts—questions the meaning and consequences of current crises in order to examine inequalities and to think differently about relations between humans and non-humans.
-Researchers and invited artists will examine the viability and impact of scientific and technological experiments on the environment which has been shaped by a history of domination as well as by economic and social realities.
-The hypotheses presented in the varying practices will draw up new constellations and spaces for listening to and for sharing current thoughts, all in favour of new kinships, alliances and communities.
+This multidisciplinary programme—which interweaved science and fictional narratives, real and speculative facts—questioned the meaning and consequences of current crises in order to examine inequalities and to think differently about relations between humans and non-humans.
+Researchers and invited artists examined the viability and impact of scientific and technological experiments on the environment which has been shaped by a history of domination as well as by economic and social realities.
+The hypotheses presented in the varying practices drew up new constellations and spaces for listening to and for sharing current thoughts, all in favour of new kinships, alliances and communities.

 Together, Goethe-Institut and La Loge continue to question and explore these challenging times, both on an ecological and social level.

 Screening of a new film by Diana Toucedo, Camille & Ulysse, 2021; Followed by a discussion between director Diana Toucedo (online) and researcher Katharina Hoppe.

 Screening of films by Ben Rivers (Urth) and Ursula Biemann (Twenty One Percent)

 With lecturexby Jennifer Gabrys (, Adam Searle and Jonathon Turnbull